 Just enjoy the walk and imagine life in 960-1279 – during the Song Dynasty!

 From Suzhou Railway Station, take Line 4 metro line.
 Get off at the last stop.
 That should take almost an hour ride.
 Take Exit 10 and find the shuttle bus that goes directly to the water town.
 You might have to wait a little bit though.
 If you take Exit 2, you will find the 725 bus and get off at the 4th stop.

 Buying train tickets at the train station anywhere in China can be confusing for those who don’t speak the language.
 What I always do is book via TRIP because it’s the most convenient, and they don’t really charge that much for a service fee (RMB20).
-The money you’d spend going to the train station might be the same for the service fee.
+The money you’d spend going to the train station might be the same as the service fee.
 And you wasted no time joining the long queue there.
-However, on the day of your trip, make sure to be at the station at least an hour and a half.
+However, on the day of your trip, make sure to be at the station for at least an hour and a half.
 Go directly to the window booth where they issue the real tickets.
 You have to show the reservation number/s.
-Train attendants usually allow passengers to check-in between 20 minutes before the scheduled departure.
+Train attendants usually allow passengers to check in between 20 minutes before the scheduled departure.

 Tongli can be visited for half a day – unless you want to spend a night there.
 If you do, you can find some places to stay inside the water town.

 If you want to stay in Suzhou – read below.

 Since Pingjiang Lu is a protected area, there is no hotel here.
 But, Mingtown Suzhou International Youth Hostel is at the heart of this long street.
 Nearby (15 minutes walk), Suzhou Blue Gate Youth Hostel is another option.
 Well-rated PACE Hotel Suzhou Renmin is worth your money if you can afford to splurge more.
 You can book all these accommodations via HostelWorld, Booking, TripAdvisor, and Expedia.